THE BLOOD OF CHRIST PROTECTS THE BELIEVER (EXCERPT OF CHRIST IN YOU)

 As we are walking in the light, and the blood of Christ is cleansing us from all sin, it may occur that the Holy Spirit will lead us to the fact that we are harboring hatred against some person.
 The moment we become aware of the Divine pressure on this particular point we must confess to the Lord that we are sinning in that we are maintaining a hateful attitude toward the individual who is displeasing us.

 As soon as we confess the sin of hatred, God is faithful and righteous to forgive our sin and to purify us from the sin.
 The blood of Christ made atonement for that sin on Calvary.
 We appropriate the benefit of the atonement when the Holy Spirit leads us to confess the particular behavior and to forsake the practice of it (repent).

-My little children, these things write I unto you, that ye sin not.
-And if any man sin, we have an advocate with the Father, Jesus Christ the righteous: (I John 2:1)
+My little children, these things I write to you, so that you may not sin.
+And if anyone sins, we have an Advocate with the Father, Jesus Christ the righteous.
+(I John 2:1)

 God is faithful and righteous to both pardon and cleanse us, upon our confession of a sin and repentance from the practice of it.
 Sometimes the Holy Spirit will prompt us to act further in the matter, such as to return something we have stolen or to ask a person’s forgiveness for hurting him or her in some manner.

 There is resurrection power available to the Christian whom the Holy Spirit has directed to ask another’s forgiveness or to make restitution.
 If we seek the Face of God in prayer He will grant us grace and joy so we can obey the Holy Spirit’s directive in a poised, cheerful, victorious attitude.

 It is not easy to ask the forgiveness of another human being or to make restitution for a wrong we have committed.
 We must look to God, not only to determine whether He is moving us to do more than confess the sin to Him but also for the wisdom and strength to take necessary steps of restitution.